-A. Background
+A. BACKGROUND

-In May 2013 the Minnesota Legislature adopted Laws 2013, chapter 114, commonly referred to as HF 976, now codified in Minnesota Statutes chapter 116C.
-Minnesota Statute 116C.99, sub division 2 requires the Environmental Quality Board (EQB) to develop model standards and criteria that may be used by local units of government (LGUs) in developing local ordinances regarding the mining, processing, and transporting of silica sand.
+In May 2013 the Minnesota Legislature adopted Laws 2013, chapter 114, now codified in Minnesota Statutes chapter 116C.
+Minnesota Statute 116C.99, subdivision 2 requires the Environmental Quality Board (EQB) to develop model standards and criteria that may be used by local units of government in developing local ordinances regarding the mining, processing, and transporting of silica sand.
 This Tools to Assist Local Governments document fulfills this legislative requirement.